2020PB/police-brutality/all-locations.md

 Additional footage posted on Youtube shows similar events.
 Around 4 minutes, this footage also shows police pushing a man on crutches and harassing him to move faster.
 Protestors attempting to help the man on crutches are assaulted.

-tags: pepper-spray, spray, tear-gas, flashbangs, shove, push, strike, person-with-disability
+tags: pepper-spray, spray, tear-gas, flashbangs, shove, push, strike, person-with-disability, protestor

 id: dc-dc-18